pitt-soar/URC/CONTRIBUTING.md

 # Contributing

 This is a simple guide for contributing to Pitt's University Rover Challenge.
 If you have any questions, please contact either Nick Ferguson or Alexander Kwasinski.
+For an in-depth guide, use [MIT's missing semester](https://missing.csail.mit.edu/2020/version-control/).

 1. The main branch is protected, you can not directly push commits to this branch.
 The main branch is considered the most recent production-ready code for the rover.